tpbnick/docs/docs/py-dictionaries.md

 for name in sorted(favorite_languages.keys()):
 	print(f"{name.title()}, thank you for taking the poll.")
 ```
-This `for` statement is like other `for` statements except that we've wrapped the `sorted()` function around the `dictionary.keys()` method.
+This `#!py for` statement is like other `#!py for` statements except that we've wrapped the `#!py sorted()` function around the `#!py dictionary.keys()` method.
 This tells Python to list all keys in the dictionary and sort that list before looping through it.
 The output shows everyone who took the poll, with the names displayed in order:
 ```
 Edward, thank you for taking the poll.
 Jen, thank you for taking the poll.